NeurodataWithoutBorders/aqnwb/README.md

 ## Contributing and Legal

-For more information about licence, contributing guidelines, code of conduct and other  relevant documentation for developers please see the [Developer Documentation](https://neurodatawithoutborders.github.io/aqnwb/devdocs.html).
+For more information about license, contributing guidelines, code of conduct and other  relevant documentation for developers please see the [Developer Documentation](https://neurodatawithoutborders.github.io/aqnwb/devdocs.html).